 - Find a new location to work

 - Manage expectations (unscheduled calls)

 - Delegate or postpone

+- Watch verbal fillers ("uh huh")

+- Remove candy/chair in office

 Scheduling

 - Who manages your schedule? - How do clients schedule a call or meeting with you? - Do you take meetings every day of the week? - How often do you have to reschedule meetings?
 What is your process for doing this?